gbvandy/vuse-cs3251.github.io/style-guidelines.md

 * Functions may be collapsed into one-liners if and only if they contain no executable statements, e.g. `void foo() {}`.
 * Use base member initialization whenever possible.
 * Use default parameters whenever possible.
-* Think carefully about any overhead that might be involved in a seemingly innocuous operation.
-  * When incrementing and decrementing non-primitive types, it is generally preferable to use the prefix version, both because of the overhead and semantics of postfix.
-  * C++ has some [very complex initialization semantics](http://en.cppreference.com/w/cpp/language/initialization)!
-As a general rule of thumb, direct initialization is preferred to copy initialization.
 * Modern compilers can do a **lot** of work for you that you might not actually want them to do!
 For fully deterministic behavior, you should use `explicit` constructors and operators when possible.
   * The [safe bool idiom](http://www.artima.com/cppsource/safebool.html) is one of the many practices that we were able to do away with [when `explicit` was introduced in C++11](http://stackoverflow.com/questions/6242768/).
   * Avoid using the [`inline`](http://en.cppreference.com/w/cpp/language/inline) keyword unless you understand the implications thereof for compiler optimization, static linking, and dynamic linking.